Getting started with Kelloo

 In this section you will learn:

-• Planner – project view, resource view and priority view
+• Planner – project view, resource view, sprint view and priority view

 • Using the resource status panel to view utilization

-The resource plan in Kelloo is where you will spend most of your time.
+The planner in Kelloo is where you will spend most of your time.
 It is a master schedule of all your resources, work and projects and shows when things are happening.

 Some organizations have one person who does all the planning while others have multiple people who plan resources.
 You can work both ways in Kelloo.